 - There is greater acceptance of incontinence products.

 The third major use of SAPs is in feminine hygiene products.
-This generally has become a low growth area in the developed world, but is expected to be higher growing in the developing world as their availability increases and women become more educated about the products.
+This generally has become a low growth area in the developed world, but is expected to grow faster in the developing world as their availability increases and women become more educated about these products.
 The industry is developing newer products that appeal to sports-minded women.

 SAPs are also used in industrial applications such as agriculture, where they are used to regulate water release in soils in arid climates and adsorb excess water in damp climates.
 Other uses include protective coatings for electrical cable, food packaging, and medical/medical waste adsorbents.

-SAP feedstock costs have been dropping because of lower acrylic acid pricing, which, in turn, has dropped as propylene costs have eased considerably from mid-2014 highs.
-From a competitive side, the prices of SAPs have dropped as the industry faces overcapacity despite relatively strong global demand.
-In particular, South Korea and China have added considerable amounts of new capacity since 2012.
+SAP feedstock costs have been dropping because of lower acrylic acid pricing, which in turn has dropped as propylene costs have eased considerably since early 2019.
+The prices of SAPs have dropped as the industry faces overcapacity issues despite relatively strong global demand.
+In particular, South Korea and mainland China have added considerable amounts of new capacity since 2012.
 It will take several years for demand to balance with supply.

 For more detailed information, see the table of contents, shown below.

 IHS Markit’s Chemical Economics Handbook – Superabsorbent Polymers is the comprehensive and trusted guide for anyone seeking information on this industry.
 This latest report details global and regional information, including

 IHS Markit’s Chemical Economics Handbook – Superabsorbent Polymers has been compiled using primary interviews with key suppliers and organizations, and leading representatives from the industry in combination with IHS Markit’s unparalleled access to upstream and downstream market intelligence and expert insights into industry dynamics, trade, and economics.

 - Identify trends and driving forces influencing chemical markets